New Year's Eve: Saudi Arabia

 Until 2016, Saudi Arabia used the Umm al-Qura calendar—which is based on astronomical calculations—for administrative purposes.
 The Committee for the Promotion of Virtue and the Prevention of Vice (CPVPV, the Saudi religious police) also enforced a ban on public celebrations of the Gregorian New Year as per a religious edict, and could fine shops for offering New Year's-related products and confiscate them.
 However, the religious police did not go after individual citizens holding private celebrations.

 The power of the CPVPV was curtailed by the 2016 reforms of Mohammed bin Salman.
 The country also began to base the salaries of public sector employees on the Gregorian calendar as a cost savings measure, while retaining the Islamic calendar for religious purposes.
-In 2019, the capital of Riyadh introduced a new winter entertainment festival known as Riyadh Season, in support of Saudi Vision 2030.
-The inaugural festival included New Year's festivities centred upon Boulevard Riyadh City, including fireworks and a concert at Mohammed Abdo Arena featuring top Arabic music performers.
+In 2019, the capital Riyadh introduced a new winter entertainment festival known as Riyadh Season, in support of Saudi Vision 2030.
+The inaugural festival included New Year's festivities centred upon Boulevard Riyadh City, including fireworks and a concert at Mohammed Abdo Arena featuring major Arabic music performers.

 Singapore

 A midnight fireworks show in Marina Bay, Singapore, welcoming 2012.

 In Singapore, New Year's Eve is typically celebrated via public events such as fireworks shows, with the largest traditionally being held at Marina Bay (as organised by the Urban Redevelopment Authority).
-Major celebrations are also held in other parts of the Central Region (such as Clarke Quay and Sentosa), and various neighbourhood-level events are organised by the People’s Association.
+Major celebrations are also held in other parts of the Central Region (such as Clarke Quay and Sentosa), and various neighbourhood-level events are organised by the People's Association.
 State broadcaster Mediacorp organises and televises a New Year's concert event, which for 2025 was held at Singapore Sports Hub in conjunction with the launch of commemorations for Singapore's 60th anniversary of independence.

 Taiwan

 The Taipei 101 fireworks show in 2024.

 The most prominent New Year's event in Taiwan is a major fireworks show launched from the Taipei 101 skyscraper in Taipei.
 In 2018, the show was enhanced by the installation of a new LED lighting system on the north face of the tower between its 35th and 90th floors.
 This change countered a reduction in the number of firework shells launched during the show, as part of an effort to produce less pollution.

-A new tradition that emerged in 2023 is a flash mob gathering at Taipei's Daan Forest Park at midnight to re-enact the closing scene of Tsai Ming-liang's 1994 film Vive l'amour, in which lead character May Lin cries on a bench at the then-incomplete park.
+A new tradition that emerged in 2023 is a flash mob gathering at Taipei's Daan Forest Park at midnight to re-enact the closing scene of Tsai Ming-liang's 1994 film Vive l'amour, in which lead character May Lin (Yang Kuei-mei) cries on a bench at the then-incomplete park.
 The first event was inspired by a viral social media post.
-On 31 December 2024, the Taiwan Film and Audiovisual Institute organized a formal version of the gathering (including a screening of the film and guest appearances by Tsai Ming-liang and the film's co-stars) at Daan Forest Park to mark the film and park's 30th anniversary.
+On 31 December 2024, the Taiwan Film and Audiovisual Institute organized a formal version of the gathering (including a screening of the film with guest appearances by Tsai Ming-liang and the film's co-stars Yang Kuei-mei and Lee Kang-sheng) at Daan Forest Park to mark the film and park's 30th anniversary.